OldSneerJaw/synctos/CONTRIBUTING.md

 # Reviewing Changes

-Once a change has been posted as a GitHub pull request, a project contributor other than the change's author needs to examine the code for style, correctness, test coverage, documentation and semantics.
+Once a change has been posted as a GitHub pull request, a synctos project contributor other than the change's author needs to examine the code for style, correctness, test coverage, documentation and semantics.
 As part of your due diligence, verify that the Travis CI build job successfully ran to completion for the pull request.

-Special care should be taken to ensure that each submission is captured as a GitHub issue, thoroughly documented in `README.md` and in `CHANGELOG.md`'s "Unreleased" section, comprehensively covered by test cases, includes examples in the sample document definitions, does not introduce breaking changes to public APIs, does not introduce new package dependencies and does not make use of advanced JavaScript/ECMAScript language features that are not supported by the [version](https://github.com/robertkrimen/otto/tree/5282a5a45ba989692b3ae22f730fa6b9dd67662f) of the otto JavaScript engine/interpreter that is used by Sync Gateway.
+Special care should be taken to ensure that each submission is captured as a GitHub issue, thoroughly documented in `README.md` and in `CHANGELOG.md`'s "Unreleased" section, comprehensively covered by test cases, includes examples in the sample document definitions directory, does not introduce breaking changes to public APIs, does not introduce new package dependencies and does not make use of advanced JavaScript/ECMAScript language features that are not supported by the [version](https://github.com/robertkrimen/otto/tree/5282a5a45ba989692b3ae22f730fa6b9dd67662f) of the otto JavaScript engine/interpreter that is used by Sync Gateway.

 If/when a change is deemed satisfactory, it is the responsibility of the reviewer to merge the pull request and delete its feature branch, where possible.